Semi-supervised Learning with Deterministic Labeling and Large Margin Projection: Experimental studies

-Iris and Wine are small sized datasets with a class number of three.
+In GP1, Iris and Wine are small sized datasets with a class number of three.
 The two datasets can be classified directly using DeLaLA and superior accuracies are observed over the competing methods.
 Yeast data is also small sized, but with more classes.
 So it is classified with Multi-metrics-DeLaLA.
-The last dataset, Letter, is medium-sized and with 26 classes, so it needs Multi-metrics-DeLaLA as well.
+The previous experimental results on datasets in GP1 are reported in \cite{ni2012learning} and \cite{xu2021lapoleaf}.
+The datasets in GP2 are characterized by small instance size and dimension with two or three classes.
+The two groups of GP2 and GP3 are studied in \cite{nie2020semi}.
+Dataset group GP3 contains two text datasets, one handwriting digits and two face datasets, among which Baseball and PC\_mac need feature extraction preprocessing and the two face datasets require the multi-granularity iterative DeLaLA described in Algorithm \ref{alg:MMDeLaLA}.
+GP4 consists of the large sized datasets Letter and MNIST, which are widely adopted for empirical study in SSL research.